dojo/widget-core/README.md

 }
 ```

 Import the theme and pass it to the widget via it's `properties`.
-The theme classes will be automatically mixed into `instance.theme`.
+The theme classes will be automatically mixed into the widget and available via `this.theme`.

 ``` typescript
 import * as customTheme from './themes/customTheme';